firstandthird/domassist/README.md

 `selector` - {string|Element|NodeList}

 `event` - {string} The name of the event to remove such as `click`, `mouseenter`, or `touchend`

+`[capture = false]` - {Boolean} Determines which phase to the attach the event to.
+Default is `false` when means the event is attached to the bubble phase.
+If `true` then it's attached to the capture phase.

 ### Example: